lasar/dynalist-archiver/README.md

 `targetItemOrder`: Integer. -1 to add new items at the bottom; 0 to add new items at the top.
 Defaults to -1.

 ## Examples

+## Custom handling

+If you want to do something entirely different, there are some approaches:

+Just use dynalist-js and write your own code.
+Fetching the right items is not that complicated.

+Set `modifySource` and `modifyTarget` to `false`, then use data in the result object to do whatever you want to do.
+Or set `modifySource` to true so archived items will be deleted without actually using an archive document (you still have to supply a valid document ID, but it will not be modified.)

+Look at the `run` method and Pick out the things you need, overwrite/remove/add everything else.